Getting to Know Your ActBlue Account

-- Webhook Integrations: ActBlue webhooks are a way to connect your ActBlue contribution data to third-party services like a content management system, mailer, or customer relationship management system.
+- Integrations: ActBlue integrations include webhooks and Google Sheets.
+Webhooks allow you to connect your ActBlue contribution data to third-party services like a content management system, mailer, or customer relationship management system.
 The Google Sheets integration allows you to export reports to Google Sheets for easier data management.

 5. “Insights” section: Where you’ll find valuable data that shows you donor behavior, the health of your recurring program, and statistics for your Tandem forms (forms where donors can split a donation between you and other groups).